Monster (Kanye West song)

-"Monster" is a song by American hip hop recording artist Kanye West, released as the third single from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
+"Monster" is a song by American rapper Kanye West, released as the third single from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
 The song features rappers Jay-Z, Rick Ross, and Nicki Minaj, along with indie folk group Bon Iver.
 All five credited acts have writing credits on the posse cut, with the production handled by West and Mike Dean.
-Lyrically, the song expresses often disturbing, horror film-influenced concepts, with some comparing the song's eerie aesthetic to the Michael Jackson track "Thriller".
-The song contains an atmospheric, drum-heavy composition.
+The instrumental is atmospheric and drum-heavy, and the lyrics reflect influences from horror films, creating an eerie composition which drew critical comparisons to the Michael Jackson track "Thriller".

 Originally released through West's GOOD Friday initiative, a weekly free music giveaway he started to promote My Beautiful Dark Twisted Fantasy, "Monster" was later confirmed to be featured on the album, and was released as a digital download on October 23.
 It was met with mostly positive reviews from music critics, with Minaj's verse receiving widespread acclaim, and West's production being well received.
 However, critics were mixed in their assessing of who had the better verse between West and Jay-Z. The song was listed amongst the best tracks of 2010 by publications, with NME placing it at number 53 on its list of the "150 Best Tracks of the Past 15 Years".
 The song debuted and peaked on the Billboard Hot 100 at position 18.

-"Monster" was promoted with an accompanying music video, directed by Jake Nava.
-The music video had several references to horror films and featured extensive horror imagery, with zombies, decapitated corpses and heavily atmospheric cinematography.
-The music video was widely controversial, being banned from MTV.
-The video has been criticized for its portrayal of women, and the content of the video was described as weird and disturbing.
+"Monster" was promoted with a music video directed by Jake Nava.
+The video featured atmospheric cinematography and extensive horror imagery, including zombies and decapitated corpses, as well as visual references to classic horror films.
+Critics described the content of the video as weird and disturbing, and it drew criticism for its portrayal of women.
+The controversy resulted in a ban from MTV.